 A Joint Programme with the European Union has been launched in 2009, for a period of three years, in order to substantially develop the Emerald Network in the seven following countries: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine and the European part of the Russian Federation.
-The objective of this Joint Programme is to identify at the end of 2011 all the potential Emerald sites in the three countries of South-Caucasus and in Moldova; the objective set for Belarus and the Russian Federation amounts to 50 % of the potential Emerald sites while in Ukraine, 80 % of the potential Emerald sites are expected to be identified.
+The objective of this Joint Programme was to identify all the potential Emerald sites in the three countries of South-Caucasus and in Moldova; the objective set for Belarus and the Russian Federation amounts to 50 % of the potential Emerald sites while in Ukraine, 80 % of the potential Emerald sites were expected to be identified.